joeletho/Resana/README.md

 ### Road map

 * UI
+  * Resource analyzer panel:
+    * Rework update interval speed selection
+    * Process panel:
+      * Get process memory usage and module ID data working
-  * Get Process Details table sortable by name
+      * Get processes sortable by name
+      * Get processes findable (i.e. searchable)
+    * Performance panel:
       * Show total CPU load usage in table header (or something)
       * Make logical processor table expandable upon clicking total usage header
-  * Rework update interval speed selection in Resource Analyzer
-* Process Information Panel
-  * Get process memory usage and module ID data working
-* In The Works
+* Future updates:
   * Implement an event system.
 This is mainly do to the increasing demand of event notifications such as the consistent and sychronous updating of panels and panel objects.

 ---